css-raku/CSS-Font-Resources-raku/README.md

 This is a light-weight font selector driven by CSS `@font-face` rules.

-It is integrated into the L<CSS> and L<CSS::Stylesheet> modules, but can also be used as a stand-alone font selector.
+It is integrated into the [CSS](https://css-raku.github.io) and [CSS::Stylesheet](https://css-raku.github.io/CSS-Stylesheet-raku) modules, but can also be used for stand-alone font resource loading.

 ## Classes in this distribution: